 Claude Code Agents

-GitHub Actions workflows using Claude Code for autonomous issue implementation, incremental task progress, and CI follow-up.
+This project has GitHub Actions workflows that use Claude Code for autonomous issue implementation, incremental task progress, and CI follow-up.
+Additionally, Claude Code is used to review PRs and Dependabot PRs.

 Use Cases